 6.4.4 Give details on the efforts made by the institution in securing additional funding and the utilization of the same (if any).

-Additional funding has been received from MLA, MP funds and Municipal Corporation.
+Ans- Additional funding has been received from MLA, MP fund and Municipal Corporation.
 In 2013-15, Rs.
-5Lakhs has been received from MP fund for college development.
+5Lakhs has been received from MP fund.

 6.5 Internal Quality Assurance System (IQAS)